opws/opws-dataset/docs/fields.md

 ## username.reminder.request.form.account.accepts

-A space-separated token string of what identifiers the site needs to send a username reminder.
+An array of what identifiers the site needs to send a username reminder.
 (Usually just "email".)

 When sites *require multiple* identifiers, they are joined with a plus (`+`).
 (For example, simple.com requires an email *and* phone number, so its `username.remind.accept` value is "email+phone".)